whitefishdontjump/RepData_PeerAssessment1/PA1_template.md

 newact$dayo <- as.factor(weeker[wday(newact$date)])
 ```

-*Comment: While the assignment suggested the weekdays() function, the wday() function, which returns an integer value for the day, required less typing. ;)*
+*Comment: While the assignment suggested the weekdays() function,  I chose the wday() function.
+It returns an integer value for day and required less typing. ;)*

 ```r